Benjamin Harrison: Judicial appointments

-Harrison appointed four Supreme Court justices, including David Josiah Brewer.

 Harrison appointed four justices to the Supreme Court of the United States.
 The first was David Josiah Brewer, a judge on the Court of Appeals for the Eighth Circuit.
-The nephew of Justice Field, Brewer had previously been considered for a cabinet position.
-Shortly after his nomination, Justice Matthews died, creating another vacancy.
+The nephew of Justice Stephen Johnson Field, Brewer had previously been considered for a cabinet position.
+Shortly after his nomination, Justice Stanley Matthews died, creating another vacancy.
 Harrison had considered Henry Billings Brown, a Michigan judge and admiralty law expert, for the first vacancy and now nominated him for the second.
-For the third vacancy, which arose in 1892, Harrison nominated George Shiras.
-Shiras's appointment was somewhat controversial because his age—60—was higher than usual for a newly appointed justice.
+For the third vacancy, which arose in 1892, Harrison nominated George Shiras Jr. Shiras's appointment was somewhat controversial because his age—60—was higher than usual for a newly appointed justice.
 Shiras was also opposed by Senator Matthew Quay of Pennsylvania because they were in different factions of the Pennsylvania Republican party, but his nomination was confirmed.
-Finally, at the end of his term, Harrison nominated Howell Edmunds Jackson to replace Justice Lamar, who died in January 1893.
+Finally, at the end of his term, Harrison nominated Howell Edmunds Jackson to replace Justice Lucius Lamar, who died in January 1893.
 Harrison knew the incoming Senate would be controlled by Democrats, so he selected Jackson, a respected Tennessee Democrat with whom he was friendly, to ensure his nominee would not be rejected.
 Jackson's nomination was indeed successful, but he died after only two years on the Court.

-In addition to his Supreme Court appointments, Harrison appointed ten judges to the courts of appeals, two judges to the circuit courts, and 26 judges to the district courts.
+In addition to his Supreme Court appointments, Harrison appointed ten judges to the courts of appeals, two to the circuit courts, and 26 to the district courts.